 Studies have shown that methylcobalamin (NOT cyanocobalamin) can improve this rhythm (9).

 It should be noted that this study compared the effects of cyanocobalamin to methylcobalamin and found that methylcobalamin is the only form of vitamin B12 to have this effect.

 Both cyanocobalamin and methylcobalamin are forms of Vitamin B12 but they are not created equal.

 Cyanocobalamin is considered the cheaper and less effective form of B12.

 Compared to methylcobalamin which comes premethylated and ready for processing in your body and mitochondria.

-If you get B12 shots make sure that you are getting methylated B12 for best results.
+If you get B12 shots, make sure that you are getting methylated B12 for the best results.

 Taking methylcobalamin B12 shots may improve this rhythm and help increase your energy and (as discussed above) help with weight loss.

 #5.
 B12 Increases Concentration & Mood